 See our Hours page for information on open hours, holidays and other days the library may be closed, or call (406) 657-8259 for our automated hours line.
 Generally speaking, the library is open from 10:00 am - 9:00 pm, Monday - Thursday, 10:00 am - 6:00 pm Friday, and 10:00 am - 5:00 pm Saturday.
 Sundays from the weekend after Labor Day to the weekend before Memorial Day, the library is open from 1:00 pm - 5:00 pm.
 The library is closed on Sundays during the summer.

 The person for whom the library was named.
 See our About the Library page for links to his picture and the history of the library.

-You may board the bus at any MET bus stop sign or at a safe, accessible intersection (stand before the intersection).
-When the bus is a half block away just give the Bus Driver a wave to let him know you want to board.
+You may board the bus at any of the 450+ MET designated bus stop signs throughout the City, located approximately every 1/4 mile on 13 routes.
+When the bus is a half block away, just give the Bus Driver a wave, indicating you would like to board.

 You can: Contact the court to reschedule your appearance, please call (406) 657-8490.
 You can appear on a different open-court session.
 Open-court is held 3 weeks a month on every Monday and Friday at 9:00 am.